wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-messaging-extensions/includes/3-exercise-action-commands.md

 In the file dialog that appears, select the Microsoft Teams package in your project.
 This app package is a ZIP file that can be found in the project's **./package** folder.

 Once the package is uploaded, Microsoft Teams will display a summary of the app.
-Here you can see some "todo" items to address. *None of these "todo" items are important to this exercise, so you will leave them as is.*
+Here you can see some "todo" items to address. *None of these "todo" items are important to this exercise, so you'll leave them as is.*

 ![Screenshot of Microsoft Teams app](../media/03-test-03.png)